thoth-tech/handbook/docs/company/reports/t2-2022/company-report-v2-2.3P.md

 showcase.
 It includes a large library of functions which can be utilized by the user to experiment and apply for their own application or game.

-This product is currently used by the students at Deakin University and aims to become a global educational toolkit.
+This product is currently used by students at Deakin University and aims to become a global educational toolkit.
 Currently the language used for development is C++ and the direction of the product is to improve and expand the capabilities to increase SplashKit accessibility.